k1shk1n/outlify/docs/components/list.md

 ---

 ## TitledList
-If you need a simple titled list output, you can use `TitledList`.
+If you need a simple titled list in structured output, you can use `TitledList`.

 ```python
 from outlify.list import TitledList